 5) Keeping focussed (goals and analytics)

 The most useful part of a university degree is the paper you get at the end of it, but not for the reasons you might think.
 The paper (the degree) is an end-goal that motivates you to finish what you started.
-On the internet, on the other-hand, there is a tendency to flit along the surface of issues rather than to go deep.
 The best preventative measure to this distraction is to have goals, milestones, metrics, and an accountability system (once again, mentoring and coaching can play a key role here) that will ensure that you get to a significant depth of understanding and praxis.

 "There are literally millions of potentially interesting things in the world to see, to do, to learn about.
 But they don’t become actually interesting until we devote attention to them." - Mihaly Csikszentmihalyi